Function/Proc

 - cannot query

-information_schematable functions that return data based oncurrent_user()(e.g.automatic_clustering_history())
+information_schema table functions that return data based on current_user() (e.g. automatic_clustering_history())

 - SQL Stored-procedure can return a table